huggingface/diffusers/examples/dreambooth/README.md

 write_basic_config()
 ```

-When running `accelerate config`, if we specify torch compile mode to True there can dramatic speedups.
+When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.

 ### Dog toy example